robhutters/app/README.md

 # README

 I'm a self-taught developer.
 This repo contains the front-end code for a Tinder-like recipe app.
 I'm building it for a Dutch market.
-It's called "the lazy chef".
 I intend to collect and sell user data to other businesses and offer premium features to consumers.

 ## How I work